Dual process in the two-parameter Poisson-Dirichlet diffusion: Derivation of the transition density

-The P\'olya urn representation discussed above leads to a new probabilistic construction of a random variable $X(t)$ with the same distribution as in (\ref{PDalphathetaomega}), obtained by splitting urns.
-The construction holds at each fixed time point $t\geq 0$.
+The transition function obtained in Proposition \ref{theorem33} can be interpreted in terms of P\'olya urn schemes.
+More specifically, we can exploit the P\'olya urn representation discussed in Section \ref{sec: conditional partitions} to construct, for each $t\geq 0$, a random variable $X(t)$ with distribution $P(t,x,dy)$ as in Proposition \ref{theorem33}.
+In short, this is obtained by branching the urn scheme after the observation of a sequence that generates a configuration $\omega$, and letting the two resulting split urns evolve independently onwards.
+This approach is inspired by a similar construction in \cite{GS2012} for the one-parameter case (see also \cite{GJS2018} for a connection with Wright--Fisher diffusion bridges).

-Let $U_n,\ n\geq 1$ be the configuration of balls in the P\'olya urn model above after $n$ draws beginning with a single white ball when $n=0$.
-Run the urn for a random number of draws $D_t$ to obtain a partition $U_{D_t}$ where $ \mathbb{P}(D_t=w)=d_{w}^{\theta}(t), ~w\geq1. $ Split the urn by running two urns independently both beginning from $U_{D_t}$ for $n-D_t$ draws.
-Then we have two random partitions $\eta$ and $\tilde{\eta}$ in the urns.
-Given the partition at time $D_t$, these two random partitions are independent and have the same distribution
+Let $\{U_n,n\geq 1\}$ be the process driven by the P\'olya urn scheme described in Section \ref{sec: conditional partitions}, where the urn starts with a single white ball and $U_{n}$ is the configuration of balls after $n$ draws.
+The urn scheme is run for a random number of draws $D_t$ to obtain a configuration $U_{D_t}$, where $ \mathbb{P}(D_t= \w )=d_{ \w }^{\theta}(t), ~ \w \geq1, $ and $D_{t}$ is as in \eqref{BC process} and $d_{ \w }^{\theta}(t)$ as in \eqref{BC process trans probabilities infty}.
+The urn is then split and two urns are run independently for $n-D_t$ additional draws, for $n>D_{t}$, both beginning at $U_{D_t}$.
+This produces two random partitions $\eta$ and $\tilde{\eta}$, induced by the two resulting urn configurations.
+Conditional on the partition $\omega$ obtained at step $D_t$, these partitions are independent and with common distribution \eqref{conditional partition structure}, namely